OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

             memory: 14.0
         ...

-In the above file, each instance_type represents the physical resources that Azure will serve.
+In the above file, each ``instance_type`` represents the physical resources that Azure will serve.

 If the OpenNebula frontend needs to use a proxy to connect to the public Internet you also need to configure the proxy in that file.
 The parameter is called ``proxy_uri``.
-Authenticated proxies are not supported, that is, the ones that require user name and password.
-For example, if the proxy is in ``10.0.0.1`` and its port is ``8080`` the configuration line should read:
+Authenticated proxies are not supported, that is ones that require user name and password.
+For example, if the proxy is on ``10.0.0.1`` and its port is ``8080`` the configuration line should read:

 .. code::

     proxy_uri: http://10.0.0.1:8080

-.. warning:: ``instance_types`` section shows us the machines that Azure is able to provide, the azure driver will retrieve this kind of information so it's better to not change it unless you are aware of your actions.
+.. warning:: The ``instance_types`` section lists the machines that Azure is able to provide.
+The Azure driver will retrieve this kind of information, so it's better not to change it unless you know what you are doing.

 .. warning::

-    If you were using OpenNebula before 5.4 you may have noticed that there are not Microsoft credentials in configuration file anymore, this is due security reasons.
-In 5.4 there is a new secure credentials storage for Microsoft's accounts so you do not need to store sensitive credential data inside your disk.
-OpenNebula daemon stores the data in an encrypted format.
+    If you were using OpenNebula before 5.4 you may have noticed that there are no Microsoft credentials in the configuration file anymore.
+This is for security reasons.
+In 5.4 there is a new secure credentials storage for Microsoft accounts, so you do not need to store sensitive credential data on disk.
+The OpenNebula daemon stores the data in an encrypted format.

-Once the file is saved, OpenNebula needs to be restarted, create a new Host with Microsoft's credentials that uses the AZ drivers:
+Once the file is saved, OpenNebula needs to be restarted.
+Create a new Host with Microsoft credentials that uses the AZ drivers:

 .. prompt:: bash $ auto